 Epidemiological studies

-The beneficial effects of individual anticancer compounds in the cacao bean might be difficult to capture by consuming chocolate since it normally is high in sugar and is incorporated into a wide variety of high glycemic index foods.
+The beneficial effects of individual anticancer compounds in the cocoa bean might be difficult to capture by consuming chocolate since it normally is high in sugar and is incorporated into a wide variety of high glycemic index foods.
 These are not favorable characteristics for breast cancer risk.
 One Italian study found that consumption of sweet desserts and sugar (including chocolate) was positively associated with the risk of breast cancer, even after adjusting for body mass index.

 However, a 2020 prospective study using data from the Women’s Health Initiative Study (with 15-year average follow-up) reported that there was no significant association between chocolate candy intake and risk of invasive breast cancer.